How Long To Leave Fluoride Varnish on Teeth?

 Fluoride varnish Application Process

-Fluoride varnish is applied to teeth after routine cleaning, drying with gauze, and typically applied twice yearly, dries quickly, and takes less than two minutes.
+Fluoride varnish is applied to teeth after routine cleaning.
+It is dried with gauze and is typically applied twice yearly, dries quickly, and the whole thing takes less than two minutes.

 Post-application instructions